 Celebrity Divorce and the Real World

-You might have read media reports of Louise Rednap being “granted a divorce decree during a 25 second hearing” for reason of Jamie Rednap’s “unreasonable behaviour”, which Jamie chose not to contest.
+You might have read media reports of Louise Rednap being “granted a divorce decree during a 25 second hearing” for reason of Jamie Redknapp’s “unreasonable behaviour”, which Jamie chose not to contest.
 Another celebrity divorce has also recently hit the headlines, concerning Ant McPartlin.

-Whilst the HGW Family Team usually help people who are a lot less rich and famous than the Rednap’s and the McPartlin’s, there are still some important lessons which can be learnt from divorcing celebrity couples.
+Whilst the HGW Family Team usually help people who are a lot less rich and famous than the Redknapp’s and the McPartlin’s, there are still some important lessons which can be learnt from divorcing celebrity couples.

 What is an uncontested “fault” based divorce?

-Whilst it possible to agree financial matters soon after separation and then divorce after 2 years by mutual agreement, many couples prefer not to wait those 2 years being getting divorced.
+Whilst it possible to agree on financial matters soon after separation and then divorce after 2 years by mutual agreement, many couples prefer not to wait those 2 years being getting divorced.